mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Extra Deck are Fusion/Synchro/Link
 - Prioritize archetype consistencies
 - No Pendulum/Number-Xyz/Ritual cards
-- No Generic Xyz card if have Link cards
+- Only archetype Xyz if have Link cards
 - No Spirit/Union/Gemini/Toon/Lv/Flip type
 - Each decks can be one or more variations
 - No GX/ZEXAL/ARCV protagonist's archetype